- October 2, 2018

 Now that the gold standard has been abolished, how does the dollar hold it’s value?
 What’s it based on?

 I’ll give you a hint: it’s based on debt.
-In the next article in this series, I’ll explain exactly what how that all works, and why the system is so flawed, but until then, share this article with your friends, and let me know what you think in the comment section!
+In the next article in this series, I’ll explain exactly how that all works, and why the system is so flawed, but until then, share this article with your friends, and let me know what you think in the comment section!